 We are committed to promoting healthy lifestyles and improving the health status of enrollees.
 As such, Optimum HealthCare’s Board of Directors directed the company to establish a Quality Management Program designed to promote quality care and service excellence.
 We are committed to improving the health of members, and promoting healthy lifestyles.
 Through our Quality Management (QM) Program, we establish goals and structure to support this commitment.
 We monitor and evaluate the quality and appropriateness of care provided to our members.
 The overall goal of this program is to achieve quality care and services for our members.
 We achieve this goal through the design, implementation and improvement of organizational systems.
-You can call Member Services 1-866-245-5360 to request a paper copy of our QM Program.
+You can call Member Services (Toll Free) 1-866-245-5360 to request a paper copy of our QM Program.
 Providers can contact their Provider Relations Representative for an electronic or paper copy of the program.

 The Quality Management (QM) Program is based on the quality principle that improvement results from ongoing and systematic measurement, intervention, and follow-up of key aspects of care.
 Primary responsibility for administration of the QM Program is vested in the Medical Director, but all employees share in the responsibility to define and implement improvements that enhance clinical efficiency, provide effective utilization and focus on improved outcome management.
 A major focus of the Quality Management Program is the establishment of clinical initiatives involving quality improvement projects, focus studies, and interventions designed to improve performance measures.
 The QM Program utilizes performance measurement data, national benchmarks and root-cause analyses to identify opportunities for improvement.
 These opportunities for improvement are identified on an ongoing basis.
 Practitioner involvement, as well as the staff and analytical resources devoted to quality improvement activities are important aspects of our QM Program, and contribute to ongoing improvements.